adeira/universe/src/sx/src/css-properties/README.md

 ## Improving generated Flow types

 To make the generated Flow types more precise, overwrite the types in `CustomPropertyTypes` file.
 Otherwise, only imprecise `string | number` type will be used.
+It's not necessary to change the type there if you don't know _all_ the allowed values and the resulting time would not be more precise.